mjharris95/yaku-dengue/README.md

 # This repository contains data and scripts to run a project estimating the number of additional cases of dengue caused by Cyclone Yaku and attributing extreme precipitation events in northwest Peru to anthropogenic activity.

+# Part 1: Climate attribution

+## Scripts
+1_climate_attribution.ipynb: jupyter notebook that runs climate attribution analyses.
+This script saves figure files to the /1_climate_figures/ directory.

+## Folders:
+1_climate_input_data: Contains monthly precipitation data from climate models downloaded from the CMIP6 database, accessed via the Earth System Grid Federation website at https://aims2.llnl.gov/search.
+See 1_climate_input_data/README.md for details.

+1_climate_figures: directory containing figure files, output by 1_climate_attribution.ipynb script

-# Part 1: Cyclone Yaku and dengue
+# Part 2: Cyclone Yaku and dengue

 ## Data